LiEnby/CpUpES2-Decrypt/README.md

 # CpUpES2-Decrypt
-A tool to decrypt "UpdaterES2.CpUp" from PSVita DevKit Update Files
+A tool to decrypt "UpdaterES2.CpUp" from PSVita DevKit Update Files (im not the first to do this, but afaik im the first to do it *publicly*)

 Made possible by Zecoaxco and VVildCard777 for dumping the CP EMMC.
 And Mathieulh for helping me with stuffs, and answering all my stupid questions.